Configuring and Managing Provider Hooks

 First and foremost, ensure that you have already created a Protected System with an Entra OIDC or SAML Transform added.
 If you’re not yet there, refer to our Protecting Entra guide.

 Entra uses Custom Claims Providers to integrate with SGNL and will send a JSON Payload to the SGNL Provider Hook.
-SGNL’s Provider Hook will parse the request and determine which Protected System route the request to, based on the configuration specified.
+SGNL’s Provider Hook will parse the request and determine which Protected System and API endpoint to route the request to, based on the configuration specified.

 Quickstart: Creating a Custom Claims Provider in Entra ID